ahdis/hci-analyzer/input/pagecontent/development.md

    * Observation.performer ([profile](StructureDefinition-analyzer-observationpadv.html))

 In order to map the author of the medical decision, the following procedure is followed to get the information from the input document(s) - take the information from where you first get it from:

-   1. MedicationStatement.informationSource / MedicationDispense.performer.actor / MedicationRequest.requester / Observation.performer
+   1. **MedicationStatement.informationSource / MedicationDispense.performer.actor / MedicationRequest.requester / Observation.performer** (PractitionerRole)
       * MedicationStatement.informationSource -> PractitionerRole (PractitionerRole.practitioner -> Practitioner &#0124; PractitionerRole.organization -> Organization) => all resources can be taken from the input
          * PMP1: see [schematic illustration](PR-UCs-PMP1.jpg)
          * PMP2: see [schematic illustration](PR-UCs-PMP2.jpg)